rafael-santiago/macgonuts/doc/MANUAL.md

 - ``target-addr``
 - ``addr2spoff``

-Nice, it does support ``ARP`` and ``NDP`` because options related to addressing supports ``ipv4`` or ``ipv6``.
+Nice, it does support ``ARP`` and ``NDP`` because options related to addressing stuff supports ``ipv4`` or ``ipv6``.

-The option ``lo-iface`` stands for "local interface" you need to indicate the interface that your machine uses to access the network that you are wanting to.. err... mess up...
-Anyway, the option ``target-addr`` is where you indicate the address of the host that you want to deceive and ``addr2spoof`` option is where you input the address that you want to override in target host system.
+The option ``lo-iface`` stands for "local interface", thus you need to indicate the interface that your machine uses to access the network that you are wanting to.. err... mess up...
+The option ``target-addr`` is where you indicate the address of the host that you want to deceive and ``addr2spoof`` option is where you input the address that you want to override in target host system.

 Now, story time!!!!!!

-Once upon time, three persons: Alice, Bob and Eve:
+Once upon time, three persons: Alice, Bob and Eve...
+How creative, huh?

 - Alice is on host ``192.30.70.8``.
 - Bob is on host ``192.30.70.10``.
 - Eve is on host ``192.30.70.9``.

 Eve wants to use ``macgonuts`` to make Bob thinks that she is Alice on the network.
-So Eve run:
+So Eve runs:

 ```
 eve@RestaurantAtTheEndOfTheUniverse:~# macgonuts spoof --lo-iface=eth1 \